vishnu701/elelem/index.md

 ### What You'll Actually Build:

 **Real Systems That Actually Work**
-- Ship production RAG systems using OpenAI & HuggingFace APIs
+- Ship RAG systems using OpenAI & HuggingFace APIs
 - Deploy AI agents that solve real business problems
 - Fine-tune models that outperform GPT-4 on your specific tasks
 - Walk away with a portfolio that gets you hired